calaldees/teachingWorkshops/teacherTraining/literacy.md

 Unsorted
 ========

+### Banned Words/Phrases in the Computing classroom
+* Easy to use
+* User Friendly
+    * These are meaningless and unqualified, don't let even KS3 students do this.
+We need to promote their ability to say why.

 Hirsch
 reading should not be used to teach new topics - too much cgnative load - use reading to improve vocabulary and knowlege of existing are